ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Acknowledgements

 \section{Acknowledgements}

 We thank Carlo R. Contaldi, Lorenzo Sorbo, and Gianmassimo Tasinato for discussions on the measurement of the anisotropies of the SWGB.
-We thank Angelo Ricciardone for discussions and for comments on the manuscript.
+We thank Vuk Mandic, Angelo Ricciardone, and an anonymous referee for discussions and for very useful comments on the manuscript.
 We particularly thank Robert R. Caldwell for sharing some unpublished notes on the detection of the anisotropic SGWB with LISA.

 .25cm